Reading the fine print

 These are real risks, of course, and they highlight the fact that SPACs have risks that well-known and well established public companies do not have.
 But they do little to help an investor differentiate between SPACs.

 Public company compliance is costly, and non-compliance may be worse.
 Although it is not the only factor that contributed to the delay in companies going public during the past decade, it has certainly contributed.
 But this creates opportunity asymmetry.

 Companies staying private longer meant the exclusion of retail investors from much of the tech explosion.
-Watching unicorns develop just out of reach was not ideal, and it is likely the feeling of missing out on the last ‘next big thing’ drives the impulse to make sure we get in early on the next one.
+Watching unicorns develop just out of reach was not ideal, and it is likely the feeling of missing out on the last ‘next big thing’ that drives the impulse to make sure we get in early on the next one.